ogregod/Master-Animal-and-Provision-Guide/Butchering Guide/Owlbear.md

 Let it cool and solidify.
 It'll turn from golden liquid to creamy white solid.

-Yield: 99 pounds of tallow.
+Yield: 89 pounds of finished tallow from 99 pounds of raw fat.
+You lose about 10 pounds (10%) to moisture evaporation and crispy solids (cracklings).
 Clear golden when liquid, creamy white when solid.
 Shelf-stable, good for a year at room temperature.

 Uses for Tallow
 Cooking - It's better than butter for high heat (smoke point of 420°F).
 Perfect for searing steaks, frying potatoes, making pastry crusts.